rnhc1000/pantrymagic/README.md

 ## _Pantry Provisioning_ <br />
-The goal of this project id to automate the provisioning process of a family house to help families to generate a complete list of food to be purchased based on their daily food consumption.
+The goal of this project is to automate the provisioning process of a family house to help families to generate a complete list of food items such as proteins, vegetables, carbohydrates, dairy, seafood, etc to be purchased based on their daily food consumption.

 ## _Table of contents_

 - [_Overview_](#overview)